gabrielrsp/React-Shoes-Store/README.md

 ## Technologies Used
-   HTML, CSS, Javascript - ReactJS, Redux
+   HTML, CSS Styled Components, Javascript - ReactJS, Redux

 In the project directory, you can run: